dancer1325/backstage/docs/features/software-catalog/configuration.md

 ## Processors

+* allows
+  * ingesting tasks | catalog
+  * TODO:
-The catalog has a concept of _processors_ to perform catalog ingestion tasks, such as reading raw entity data from a remote source, parsing it, transforming it, and validating it.
+  such as reading raw entity data from a remote source, parsing it, transforming it, and validating it.
 These processors are configured under the `catalog.processors` configuration key.

 ### Static Location Configuration